 - Small interfering RNA or small interfering RNA (siRNA): they are not encoded by DNA.
 They are artificially introduced.

 There are also RNA with catalytic activity known as ribozymes which are RNA with catalytic activity.
 The word is the result of unifying "ribonucleic acid" (RNA) with "enzyme".
 They are capable of carrying out biochemical reactions.

-Do you want to know what information your RNAs are working with?
-Find out what your genes say about you with the ADNTRO Kit.
+Want to know what information your RNAs are working with?
+Find out what your genes say about you with the ADNTRO kit